sanju6890/Face-Eye-detection-on-camera/README.md

 # Face-Eye-detection-on-camera
 This a simple openCV project which detects human face and eyes on live camera.
+The files <face_detection.xml> and <eye_glass_detection.xml> are used as cascade classifier files.